Risk factors in personal injury claims

 Misleading the court and other parties

-You should be aware that claims subject to the pre-action protocol that are submitted through the MoJ Claims Portal require the legal representative to confirm their clients’ instructions to make a claim.
-Completing the submission when you do not have instructions from the claimant will also leave you at risk of legal and disciplinary action.
+You should be aware, for example, that claims subject to the pre-action protocol that are submitted through the claims portal require the legal representative to confirm their clients' instructions to make a claim.
+Completing the submission when you do not have instructions from the claimant will therefore leave you at risk of legal and disciplinary action.

-There are exceptional circumstances where a solicitor acts on third party instructions (eg when acting for a minor or on behalf of a client who does not have capacity), or on the implied authority of the client to issue proceedings.
-This may be where the client has given clear instructions to act, but for some justifiable reason may be out of contact just before issuing and you are unable to confirm instructions.
+There are some exceptional circumstances where a solicitor acts on third party instructions, for example, when acting for a minor or on behalf of a client who does not have capacity), or on the implied authority of the client to issue proceedings.
+This may be where the client has given clear instructions to act, but for some justifiable reason may be out of contact just before issuing proceedings and you are unable to confirm instructions.
 This causes particular difficulty where the limitation period is about to expire.
-In such circumstances you should be able to justify and evidence your action and be aware of the risks inherent in issuing.
-In any cases of doubt you should seek guidance.
+In these circumstances make sure you can justify your position by evidencing your actions and be aware of the risks inherent in going ahead.

-Before accepting a settlement on behalf of your client you should ensure you have all necessary information for an informed decision to be made by the client, this includes obtaining a medical report.
-Where you settle a matter, without first obtaining medical evidence, you run the risk of failing in your duty to your client.
-Without medical evidence you cannot be sure of your client’s prognosis and the full extent of their injuries.
+Before accepting a settlement on behalf of your client, make sure you have all necessary information for an informed decision to be made by the client.
+Be aware that if you settle a matter without first obtaining medical evidence you run the risk of failing in your duty to your client.
+Without medical evidence you cannot be sure of your client's prognosis and the full extent of their injuries.
 You leave yourself open to complaints about inadequate compensation and disciplinary action for failing in your duties.